VimalChamyal/Logistic-Regression/README.md

 # Logistic-Regression

 Checkout my projects here, which utilize the most popular ML algo for classification problems - Logistic Regression.
-The projects demonstrate my solid understanding of Exploratory Data Analysis, Logistic Regression etc...
+The projects demonstrate my solid understanding of Exploratory Data Analysis, Logistic Regression, Data preprocessing etc...

 The projects that I have made are as follows :